26th April 2024

 Sexual violence and harassment in the metaverse

-The metaverse is a space where emerging manifestation of sexual violence are occurring, with female-presenting avatars far more likely to experience multiple forms of abuse, from simulated groping and harassment to rape.
+The metaverse is a space where emerging manifestations of sexual violence are occurring, with female-presenting avatars far more likely to experience multiple forms of abuse, from simulated groping and harassment to rape.

 Key findings